 • San Francisco (SFO): 16h+ fastest, 21h average

 Distance from JFK to TIA is 4,606 miles (7,413 km).
-Tirana is 6 hours ahead of New York.
+Tirana sits 6 hours ahead of New York, so an evening departure usually lands you in Albania the following afternoon.

 How much does a flight to Albania from the USA cost?